 Government entities at the federal, state, and local level enjoy something called sovereign immunity.
 This is a type of legal protection that shields them from many lawsuits.
 Since the government gets funding from taxpayers, sovereign immunity laws keep frivolous lawsuits from wasting our tax dollars.

 Unfortunately, the law also makes it harder for legitimate victims to seek compensation for their injuries.
 On the bright side, Florida waives sovereign immunity in certain situations, such as when a government employee’s negligent, reckless, or malicious actions cause injuries to a child.

 You must follow a specific process to receive a waiver and thus be eligible to sue for your child’s school bus injury.
 An attorney from the Law Offices of Anidjar & Levine can help you meet these requirements so you can pursue your case.

 No Matter the Factors That Caused Your Child’s School Bus Accident, Our Lawyers Can Help

 Several factors might cause or contribute to a school bus crash.
 Some of the most common are:

 - Failing to adjust to bad weather conditions;

 - Faulty vehicle components, such as malfunctioning brakes or a defective tire; and

 - Improper maintenance.

-In each above scenario—and in many others as well—there is a good chance that another party is responsible for the crash, and thus your child’s injuries.
+In each above scenario—and in many others as well—there is a good chance that another party is responsible for the crash and, thus your child’s injuries.
 Our job is to investigate the accident, identify all parties who might bear responsibility, and gather evidence showing how and why those parties are liable.
-Once we have a strong, evidence-backed case, we can begin negotiating with the responsible parties and their insurance companies for a fair settlement.
-If we cannot reach a fair settlement for your insurance claim, we can file a personal injury lawsuit and take your case to trial.
+Once we have a strong, evidence-backed case, we can negotiate with the responsible parties and their insurance companies for a fair settlement.
+If we cannot reach a fair settlement for your insurance claim, we can file a Miami personal injury lawsuit and take your case to trial.